-Founded in 1993 by President & Executive Director Robert Lloyd, the organization offers solution-based tools for families to recognize digital dependency, cyberbullying, sexting and threats for suicidal coercion.
-In addition, we teach families new skills to keep children safe from online predators, violence and pornographic images.
+Founded in 1993 by President & Executive Director Robert Lloyd, the organization offers solution-based tools for families to recognize digital dependency, cyberbullying, sexting, and threats of suicidal coercion.
+In addition, we teach families new skills to keep children safe from online predators, violence, and pornographic images.

-Today, LICCV is Long Island’s sole organization providing this specific set of solutions to Children & Families with 5 staff, 20 volunteers and 4+ programs.
+Today, LICCV is Long Island’s sole organization providing this specific set of solutions to Children and families with 5 staff, 20 volunteers, and 4+ programs.

-In 1998, LICCV was instrumental in assisting a New York City Council lead by then Mayor Giuliani in cleaning up Times Square.
-Through this effort 129 sexually oriented businesses were removed.
+In 1998, LICCV was instrumental in assisting a New York City Council led by then-Mayor Giuliani in cleaning up Times Square.
+Through this effort, 129 sexually oriented businesses were removed.

 LICCV introduced a sexually oriented material assessment pilot program which is being implemented by the Huntington police force.
-Uniform patrolman survey retail outlets that frequently carry these materials, assess the material, and oversee the removal of any materials which are in violation of the Harmful to Minors Act.
+Uniform patrolmen survey retail outlets that frequently carry these materials, assess the material, and oversee the removal of any materials that are in violation of the Harmful to Minors Act.

 LICCV along with various Town Attorneys have been solely responsible for the removal and or blocking the opening of numerous sexually oriented businesses in both Nassau & Suffolk Counties.